Public servants in line for 2021 pay rise under new deal reached with unions

 Staff across the public service are to receive a one per cent pay increase in October next year under a proposed deal negotiated with trade unions.

 There would also be the equivalent of a further one per cent award in February 2022.
-However this will be be based on sectoral bargaining rather than an across-the-board increase for all 340,000 State employees.
+This will be be based on sectoral bargaining rather than an across-the-board increase for all 340,000 State employees.

 The proposed agreement would also see a further one per cent rise for all in October 2022.